MicrosoftDocs/well-architected/well-architected/sustainability/sustainability-design-methodology.md

 ### Ways to reduce emissions

-In order to reduce carbon emissions, there are three possible solutions:
+Reducing carbon emissions can happen with three possible solutions:

 - Carbon neutralization; compensating carbon emissions
 - Carbon avoidance; not emitting carbon in the first place